alejandrokeller/FATCAT-Scripts/docu/quickstart/README.md

 ### 2. Set-points section

 This section allos the user to modify the control loops set points or send serial commands to the OCU.
+Press <kbd>>></kbd> to the right of the input field to set the new value.

 * **VOC1**: Sets the target concentration in mV for the control loop of the VOC1 precursor.
 See [calibration section](#calibrating-the-photoionization-detector)
 * **VOC**: Sets the temperature in °C for the VOC1 tube heater.
 Maximum temperature is 80°C. Heating has the purpose of preventing deposition on the tube.
 Also, the temperature can be increased to clean the tube when changing the precursor substance.